Plan and Scope the Pentest

 Each platform includes different categories of services, such as EC2, databases, and machine learning engines.

-To scope a pentest for a Cloud Configuration asset, specify the number of the following characteristics of the asset that need to be tested:
+To scope a pentest for a Cloud Configuration asset, specify the number of the following characteristics of the asset that need to be tested.

-Scoping Parameter Definition Notes
+Parameter Definition Scoping Guidelines

 User Accounts, Projects, or Resource Groups